RevenueCat/purchases-ios/docs/Deprecations.md

 ### Deprecated ⚠️
 APIs marked as `deprecated` mean that a method or type can continue to be used, but it provides a warning to the developer letting them know that it will go away in a future version.

-Because they can still be called, the implementations need to remain valid, so they typically live in their existing files.
+Because they can still be called, the implementations need to remain valid.
+Some of these live in `Deprecations.swift`.

 ### Obsoleted ⛔️
 APIs marked as `obsoleted` result in a compile error, they can't be used.